8 Essential Car Detailing Products Every Detailer Needs

 - Plush Lambswool for scratch free cleaning

-- Gentle Mesh Netting for hard to shift bugs
+- Gentle Mesh Netting on the rear for hard to shift bugs

 - Deep pile to keep grit & dirt away from your paint